freedomofpress/dangerzone/THIRD_PARTY_NOTICE.md

 services.
 The following is a list of attributions for these components and related technologies:

+Please refer to the respective sources for licensing information and further details regarding the use of these components.

 ## Cosign

 Code signing and transparency for containers and binaries.